mdlayher/taggolib/README.md

 projects.
 Its goal is to provide read-only metadata access to a variety of audio formats in Go, without the need to use a TagLib binding.

+taggolib is currently **unstable**, and features may change between versions.
+Once a larger number of formats are supported and well-tested, a stable version will be released.

-Currently, taggolib supports the following formats, with some caveats:
+Currently, taggolib supports the following formats:

 - FLAC
 - MP3